srobo-legacy/comp-srcomp-kiosk/INSTALL.md

 [instructions][rpi-setup] on the Raspberry Pi website to power on and log in to the Raspberry Pi.

-The filesystem contained in the SD card image is less than 2 GB; we want to expand this filesystem to the full size of the SD card.
-We can easily do this using the `raspi-config` tool:

-    sudo raspi-config

-Select "Expand Filesystem", and reboot the Raspberry Pi once the process is complete.
-When it has finished rebooting, log in again to continue the setup procedure.

 It is a good idea to make sure all installed packages are up to date, so enter these commands to perform system updates: